olsonpm/starbound_lua-hooks/readme.md

 ##### The initialization function
-*Bare with me because this isn't easy to explain.
+*Bear with me because this isn't easy to explain.
 Also if you can think of a better way to explain it please let me know.
 Good documentation is very important to me.*